philstenning/madam3D/readme.md

 Madam3D is a project to view and manage/organize and share your .stl .3mf and .gcode files.

-The idea was inspired by [van_dam](https://github.com/Floppy/van_dam) but uses only the web browser to and its capabilities to do everything.
+The idea was inspired by [van_dam](https://github.com/Floppy/van_dam) but uses only the web browser and its capabilities to do everything.
 You can clone and build this repo yourself, but it is the same version that is the current main branch.

 ___
 ## The Client